piql/unbox/doc/SIMPLE.md

-The Table of Contents file may be stored multiple times on the film for redundancy (for instance at the beginning and at the end), in which case you should attempt to read them one-by-one All table of contents file locations contain the same file.
+The Table of Contents file may be stored multiple times on the film for redundancy (for instance at the beginning and at the end), in which case you should attempt to read them one-by-one.
+All table of contents file locations contain the same file.
 Without the information in the table of contents file, it will be hard to figure out the boundaries of other files on the film, and restoring data will be more difficult.